SOTA on the ARC-AGI Benchmark

 open or closed weights), in terms of both accuracy and cost.

-rapidly achieve this suite of state-of-the-art results.
+this suite of state-of-the-art results.

 The specific configurations that we are

-LLM to generate a potential solution (sometimes code as in this example), receives
+potential solution (sometimes code as in this example), receives feedback, analyzes the feedback,

-feedback, analyzes the feedback, and then uses the LLM again to refine it.
-This
+and then uses the LLM again to refine it.
+This multi-step, self-improving process allows us

-multi-step, self-improving process allows us to incrementally build and perfect the
+to incrementally build and perfect the answer.

 We hope that our open-source code will help inspire new ideas and accelerate the path to